 Solutions to this security-performance trade-off exist.
 One example is role-based asset control.
 In this solution, users are batched in one or more ‘roles’, with each role linked to hundreds or thousands of users.
 When an action is taken, the system confirms each role’s permission instead of confirming each permission that exists for each individual user.
 This reduces the number of confirmations involved in granting permission, curtailing the impact that scale has on speed.

 As there are many solutions like this that exist, it’s important that buyers inquire with vendors as to how they approach and resolve these dilemmas.

 The second inquiry DAM evaluators should make relates to SaaS DAM subscription models and the potential fees related to scaling.

 Digital asset management subscription models are typically based on storage or number of users and each has implications if you expect to scale in any fashion.

 Naturally, user-based pricing models are based on the number of users who have access to assets in the DAM.
-While you may have only a few users during initial set up, it’s important to consider which other departments would benefit from using the system.
+While you may have only a few users during the initial setup, it’s important to consider which other departments would benefit from using the system.
 If the DAM is rolled out to the rest of the organization, or any external parties, there will be an associated cost.
-It’s recommended that organizations look beyond the initial set up and consider the likelihood of expanding the system to include other departments and stakeholders.
+It’s recommended that organizations look beyond the initial setup and consider the likelihood of expanding the system to include other departments and stakeholders.

 Putting the Two Together